NACE Certified Coating Inspector - Level 3

 Professionally recommended by some of the industry's leading subject matter experts.
 Engaged with extensive coatings related hands on knowledge (14 years plus) inclusive with various markets within the industrial coatings industry.

-Pursuing corporate or site Coatings Manager opportunities within the United States with well-established company.
+Pursuing corporate or site Quality Assurance Coating Inspector opportunities within the United States with well-established company.
 Preferences to companies supportive of continued professional development opportunities.

 Design, Implementation, & Monitoring:

 Personally coded metric system.
 Easy service functions for data input; from inspector\supervisor data input evaluates all contractual non-conformances, graphs data and produces C.O.D. charts for visual presentations: daily, weekly, monthly, quarterly, semi-annually, annually, and multi annuals.
 Identifies: trough relevance performances, non-conformance re-occurrences, phase by phase and project durations.
 Evaluates non-conformances: system wide, facility by facility, vendor by vendor.
 Aids in development of pathways forward for project and future decisions.
 Produces client document coating process report.

 Implementation of metrics, train inspection personnel to utilize system.
 Continuous monitoring of system functions.

 Evaluate vendor's phase by phase and complete performance, relay findings to client.
 Assist vendor's with technical assistance relative to project, coating manufacturers specifications, and client specifications.